Breakeven in Nuclear Fusion via Electron-Free Target

-where \( \rho \) is the target density, \( \sigma(E) \) is the fusion cross-section at beam energy \( E \), and \( Q \) is the energy released per reaction.
-The dominant part of the energy loss due to stopping power can be approximated using a simplified form of the Bethe–Bloch formula, which describes the energy loss of fast charged particles due to Coulomb interactions with electrons.
-The energy‑loss term \(E_{\mathrm{loss}}\) in Eq.~(\ref{eq:1}) is evaluated using the Bethe–Bloch stopping‑power formula, which we denote as \(E_{\mathrm{BB}}\).
+where $\rho$ is the target density, $\sigma(E)$ is the fusion cross section at beam energy $E$, and $Q$ is the energy released per reaction.
+The dominant part of the energy loss due to stopping power can be approximated using a simplified form of the Bethe--Bloch formula, which describes the energy loss of fast charged particles due to Coulomb interactions with electrons.
+The energy-loss term ($E_{\mathrm loss}$) in Eq.~\eqref{eq:R} is evaluated using the Bethe--Bloch stopping-power formula, which we denote as $E_{\mathrm{BB}}$:

-where \(\beta\) is the velocity of a beam particle, \(m_e\) is the electron mass and \(K\) is a constant representing target materials and units. \(T_{\text{max}}\) and \(T_{\text{min}}\) are the maximum and minimum energy transfers in a beam-target collision.
-For simplicity, parameters not essential to the present discussion are absorbed into \(K\), while those directly relevant to our discussion are shown explicitly.
-The breakeven criterion can be expressed as the requirement that \(R(E) > 1\), indicating that fusion energy generation exceeds energy loss.
+where $\beta$ is the beam-particle velocity, $m_e$ is the electron mass and $K$ is a constant that collects target-specific factors, charge information, and units. $T_{\max}$ and $T_{\min}$ are the maximum and minimum energy transfers in a beam--target collision.
+For simplicity, parameters not essential to the present discussion are absorbed into $K$, while those directly relevant to our discussion are shown explicitly.
+The breakeven criterion can be expressed as the requirement that $R(E)>1$, indicating that fusion energy generation exceeds energy loss.
 In this context, the energy loss is compensated by continuous acceleration of the beam, allowing the system to maintain a steady state.
-This compensation directly corresponds to the energy input required to sustain the fusion process.
+Accordingly, $R(E)>1$ indicates a net energy gain under steady-state operation.

-Among various fusion reactions, we focus on the deuterium–tritium (D--T) reaction, which exhibits the highest cross section in the energy range of our interest~\cite{endf2018}.
+Among various fusion reactions, we focus on the deuterium--tritium (D--T) reaction, which exhibits the highest cross section in the energy range of our interest~\cite{endf2018}.
 This makes it one of the most promising candidates for achieving breakeven under the proposed criterion.
-Figure~\ref{fig1} shows the D--T reaction cross-section as a function of center-of-mass energy.
+Figure~\ref{fig:cs} shows the D--T reaction cross section as a function of center-of-mass energy.